jonschlipf/SRCWA.jl/README.md

 Sabove=concatenate([Sref,S1])#scatter matrix of the layers above the layer of interest Sint=S2#layer of interest
-Sbelow=Stra#scatter matrix of the layers below the layer of interest Nreal=50#size of real space grid Ate=absorption(Sabove,Sint,Sbelow,V0,W0,nx,ny,a0te,Nreal)#Absorption in layer 2 for TE incidence Atm=absorption(Sabove,Sint,Sbelow,V0,W0,nx,ny,a0tm,Nreal)#Absorption in layer 2 for TM incidence
+Sbelow=Stra#scatter matrix of the layers below the layer of interest Ate=absorption(Sabove,Sint,Sbelow,a0te,W0,Kx,Ky,Kz0,kin[3])#Absorption in layer 2 for TE incidence Atm=absorption(Sabove,Sint,Sbelow,a0tm,W0,Kx,Ky,Kz0,kin[3])#Absorption in layer 2 for TM incidence
 ```
-This simple method calculates the absorption of a layer from the difference in the poynting flux through its interfaces.
-This is done by Fourier transform of the amplitudes of the propagating waves above and below the layers into real space, calculation of the z-component of the Poynting vector point by point and integrating over the plane.
+This simple method calculates the absorption of a layer from the difference in the power of the electromagnetic wave entering and leaving the layer.

+## References

+1. D. M. Whittaker and I. S. Culshaw, Scattering-matrix treatment of patterned multilayer pho-tonic structures, Phys.
+Rev. B60(1999), 2610–2618.1

+2. Marco Liscidini, Dario Gerace, Lucio Claudio Andreani, and J. E. Sipe,Scattering-matrixanalysis of periodically patterned multilayers with asymmetric unit cells and birefringent media,Phys.
+Rev. B77(2008), 035324.1

+3. Raymond Rumpf,Improved formulation of scattering matrices for semi-analytical methods thatis consistent with convention, Progress In Electromagnetics Research B35(2011), 241–261.1